camerondurham/btw/readme.md

 # setup

-Very based on/inspired by: https://github.com/octetz/linux-desktop.
+This repo is very much based on/inspired by: https://github.com/octetz/linux-desktop.
 I chose not to fork since I don't want `st` or `dwm` setup but very much indebted to [joshrusso](https://twitter.com/joshrosso)'s handy `lof` script and such.
 If I write anything meaningful/helpful I'll contribute back.

 This is a set of scripts to setup a bare bones graphical environment on an Arch Linux installation.

-This is just public so I don't have to configure auth when cloning from github and **might** break your system if you have anything installed already, or set anything up in your `~/.config` directory.
+This is just public so I don't have to configure auth when cloning from github and will probably overwrite any nvim, tmux or x config you might have.
 So this is a warning not to use this.
+I only recommend testing this in a fresh install of Arch with an AMD CPU and NVIDIA GPU (can be in a VM, I tested this that way).

+## steam

+The script `pkg/steam-install.sh` should help getting steam setup.
+It's not automated but mainly a sequence of steps to get Steam, required fonts, and graphics drivers **for NVIDIA only** installed.

 ## notes